orenrimer/pygame-snake2D/README.md

 # pygame-snake2D

-A 2D snake game built in python using pygame framework.
+A 2D snake game built in python using pygame module.

 Instructions: